codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 max-width="60%"
 %}

-By default Codefresh appends the branch name of a git commit to the resulting Docker image.
+By default, Codefresh appends the branch name of a git commit to the resulting Docker image.
 This is why in the *Image* field we used the branch name as tag

 >Do not use `latest` for your deployments.
 This doesn't help you to understand which version is deployed.
 Use